-Under the current state of recycling, a Container Deposit Scheme has the opportunity to reduce recycling costs for council, reduce litter and share the responsibility for waste management with the community.
+In the context of the current state of recycling, a Container Deposit Scheme has the opportunity to reduce recycling costs for council, reduce litter and share the responsibility for waste management with the community.
 Council has expressed its support for a CDS, and should continue its advocacy in this regard.